wd-David/fastify-esbuild/README.md

 ## Features

 - Use `nodemon` & `esbuild-node-tsc` during devlopment to reduce feedback loop.
-- Use `esbuild` to bundle & minify production code.
+- Use `esbuild` to bundle production code.
 - Use Conventional Commits & SemVer standards, e.g. `commitlint`, `commitizen`, `standard-version`.
 - Use `eslint`, `prettier`, `lint-staged`.
 - Use `husky` git hooks helper to run formatter & linter.